Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: The Kardashev Conundrum and the Kardashev--Sagan--Nakamoto Model

 The resolution of Kardashev's Conundrum cannot be achieved by selecting a different fitting function for the same state variable $P(t)$, because the problem is not one of functional form --- it is one of variable choice.
 We demonstrate this via the following argument.

-\textbf{Dimensional incompleteness.} The Kardashev scale measures energy throughput, $P$ [W = J\,s$^{-1}$], but makes no reference to what that energy accomplishes.
-As \citet{sagan73} noted, a civilisation that wastes energy inefficiently is rated equally to one that channels the same power into information-rich computation.
+\paragraph{Dimensional incompleteness} The Kardashev scale measures energy throughput, $P\,[\mathrm{W}=\mathrm{J\,s^{-1}}]$, but makes no reference to what that energy accomplishes.
+As \citet{Sagan1973} noted, a civilisation that wastes energy inefficiently is rated equally to one that channels the same power into information-rich computation.
 The scale is therefore dimensionally incomplete as a measure of civilisational advancement: it conflates energy expenditure with technological capability.

-\textbf{The Landauer connection.} The fundamental physical link between energy and information is the Landauer limit \citep{Landauer1961,Bennett1982}: the minimum energy required to erase one bit of information at temperature $T$ is $k_B T \ln 2 \approx 2.85 \times 10^{-21}\,\mathrm{J}$ at room temperature.
-The ratio $P / H$ --- global energy production divided by global computational hashrate --- has dimensions of energy per hash, and is an empirical measure of how efficiently a civilisation converts energy into irreversible computational work.
-As $P/H \to k_B T \ln 2$ (per bit), a civilisation approaches the thermodynamic limit of computation.
-Our physical variable will thus inherit physical meaning absent from $P(t)$ alone.
+\paragraph{The Landauer connection} The fundamental physical link between energy and information is the Landauer limit \citep{Landauer1961,Bennett1982}: the minimum energy required to erase one bit of information at temperature $T$ is $k_B T \ln 2 \approx 2.85\times10^{-21}$~J at room temperature.
+The ratio $P/H$ --- global energy production divided by the global \emph{proof-of-work} hashrate --- has dimensions of energy per hash, and is an empirical measure of how efficiently a civilisation converts energy into irreversible computational work.
+A single hash is not a single bit erasure: evaluating a double SHA-256 hash entails a large, hardware- and algorithm-dependent number $N_b$ of irreversible bit operations, so the thermodynamic floor on $B=P/H$ is not the Landauer bound itself but a multiple of it, $B_{\min}=N_b\,k_B T\ln 2$, lying many orders of magnitude above $k_B T\ln 2\approx2.85\times10^{-21}$~J. As $B$ approaches this per-hash floor a civilisation approaches the thermodynamic limit of its computation.
+Our physical variable thus inherits physical meaning absent from $P(t)$ alone.